christine-kapp/christine-kapp/README.md

 ### Hi there 👋
 I'm Christine!

-I'm proficient in Python, beginner work in HTML/CSS, and am currently learning Java.
+I'm proficient in Python, beginner work in HTML/CSS, Django, as well as Swift, and am currently learning Java.

 Experience in Data Analysis and Data Visualization using Python libraries: Numpy, Pandas, Matplotlib.